lostsolution/optimistron/README.md

 ## 🪖 Rules of transitions

 -   Transitions should have unique identifiers that you can use to map back to your entities.
 (In most cases, just use your entity's identifier as a the transition id).
 -   One entity should never have multiple transitions at the same time.
 This is already enforced in the internal `processTransition` function but depending on how you model your transition identifiers, we may not be able to enforce this rule.
-This essentially means that before starting a new transition on one of your entities, stash any ongoing ones.
+This essentially means that before starting a new transition on one of your entities, ensure there are no ongoing ones.
 -   Keep transition effects on state as granular as possible.

 ## 🏗️ Getting Started